-Cars are evil, aren't they?
-Our cities were much better off before the automobile.
+Cars are evil, aren’t they?
+Our cities were much better off before the automobile, right?

-Before you start getting nostalgic about the good old days consider this: The days when horses were the main source of transportation were no bed of roses.
+Before you start getting nostalgic about the good old days consider this: The day when horses where the main source of transportation were no bed of roses.
 They were worse than anything you can possibly imagine today.

-And, statistically, you were more likely to get killed by a horse in New York City in 1900 than by an automobile in the Big Apple in 2011.
+Statistically, you were more likely to get killed by a horse in New York City in 1900 than by an automobile in the Big Apple in 2022.

 The list is endless.
 The things that we are being told we should loathe today would have been the envy of Americans a century ago.

 So why do we bellyache so much?

 The answer will flood the airwaves non-stop for the next 32 days.

 We are pounded 24/7 not by political messages about what good someone is going to do but why their opponents are evil reincarnated.

 And if the ad takes an aim at the incumbent, you are left believing we are teetering on the edge of widespread collapse of everything from our financial system, cities, safety net, schools, and military to our quality of life.

 If you’re the incumbent you’re casting your opposition as a power crazed lunatic who makes Mr. Scrooge at the onset of “A Christmas Carol” look like Mother Teresa in comparison.